8 Best Seafood Restaurants in Rochester, NY 2026

 • Price: $$

 An article dedicated to seafood in Rochester can’t be finished without mentioning Captain Jim’s Fish Market.
 This is an honorary mention, though, because Jim’s is not really a restaurant.
-There used to be a dining area pre-pandemic, but since then they’ve been doing only take-out orders.
+There used to be a dining area pre-pandemic, but since then they’ve been focused on take-out orders.

 We do hope they get the dining area set up again, cause there is no better place for fish fry in Rochester!
 Either way, their fish is a must try.
 You can order their ‘dinners’ with your choice of seafood or fried and baked fish by the pound.
 Sandwiches and sides are also delightful so don’t miss out.
 Just make sure to call ahead and place your order.